Nooberieno/DnD-Homebrew/content/spells/boogie-woogie.md

 ---

 You clap your hands together, which swaps to objects in space.
 Choose two targets you can see within range.
-These targets can be creatures, objects, or a combination of both.
+These targets can be creatures, objects that are not being worn or carried, or a combination of both.
 If the chosen targets are willing, they instantly switch places.
 Unwilling targets must make a Charisma saving throw to resist the effect.
-On a successful save, the spell has no effect on that target.
+On a successful save, the spell has no effect.

+If either target cannot fit in the other’s space, or if that space is occupied in a way that would prevent the swap, the spell fails.

-_At Higher Levels_: When casting with a 6th level spell slot or higher you gain 10 ft of range for every level above 5th
+_At Higher Levels_: When casting with a 6th level spell slot or higher you gain 15 ft of range for every level above 5th